NY, New Jersey, Connecticut tell travelers from states with high COVID-19 rates to isolate upon arrival

-"We now have to make sure the rates continue to drop," Cuomo said.
+"We now have to make sure the rates continue to drop," New York Gov. Andrew Cuomo said Wednesday at a video briefing with Govs.
+Phil Murphy of New Jersey and Ned Lamont of Connecticut, both fellow Democrats.
 "We also have to make sure the virus doesn't come on a plane again."

-Cuomo announced what was called a "travel advisory" at a briefing jointly via video feeds with New Jersey Gov. Phil Murphy and Connecticut Gov. Ned Lamont, both fellow Democrats.
+What was presented as a "travel advisory" affects three adjacent Northeastern states that after time were able to check the spread of the virus this spring as New York City became a hot spot for the pandemic.

+And the governors are now warily eying other states with rising caseloads, trying to keep history from repeating itself.

 The announcement comes as summer travel to the states' beaches, parks and other attractions - not to mention New York City - would normally swing into high gear.